hep-mirrors/sherpa/Manual/source/manual/parameters/processes.rst

    PROCESSES:
    # Process 1:
-   - Process: <process declaration>
+   - <process declaration>:
        <parameter>: <value>
-     <multiplities-to-be-applied-to>:
+       <multiplicities-to-be-applied-to>:
          <parameter>: <value>
          ...
    # Process 2:
-   - Process: <process declaration>
+   - <process declaration>
        ...

 I.e. ``PROCESSES`` followed by a list of process definitions.
-Each process definition has one mandatory sub-setting, ``Process``, which defines the initial- and final-state particles.

-In addition, several optional parameters steer the process setup.
+Each definition consists of a key-value mapping with a single key.
+The key defines the initial- and final-state particles, and its value gives the optional parameters for this process steering its setup.
-Most of them can be grouped under a multiplicity key, which can either be a single integer or a range of integers, e.g. ``2-4: {
+Most of these parameters can be grouped under a multiplicity key, which can either be a single or a range of multiplicities, e.g. ``2->2-4: {
-<settings-that-affect-only-multiplicties-2-to-4> }``.
+<settings-that-affect-only-2->2,2->3 and 2->4 processes> }``.

 The following parameters are used to steer the process setup: